Nathan-Dachille/CP3407-Group-Project/technical_information.md

 ## Deployment Information

 For Continuous Deployment (CD), we also used GitHub Actions, specifically the `deploy.yml` workflow which automates packaging and deployment to AWS Elastic Beanstalk.
+The hyperlink below takes you to a list of the previous runs of the deployment workflow.

 ### Deployment Workflow: [CI-CD pipeline to AWS GitHub Action](https://github.com/Nathan-Dachille/CP3407-Group-Project/actions/workflows/deploy.yml)